2637309949/juglans/README.md

 ```

-#### 2.inject your custom injects
+#### 2.Inject your custom injects
-   all injects would be provided as plugins params next by next.
+All injects would be provided as plugins params next by next.

-init injects by Inject function
+Init injects by Inject function
 ```javascript
 // inject init objectd
 app.Inject(inject)
 ```
-set injects by plugin ret
+Set injects by plugin ret
 ```javascript
 // inject init objectd
 const plugin = ({ router }) => {